sayantanmandal1/AutoFill/README.md

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🔧 Troubleshooting

+### Smart Field Issues

+**Gender field not selecting correctly:**
+- Check if the dropdown has "Male", "M", or similar options
+- Verify the field is detected (check console logs with debug mode)
+- Some forms may use non-standard option values

+**Campus field not selecting VIT-AP:**
+- Ensure the dropdown contains VIT-related options
+- Check for variations like "VIT-Amaravathi", "VIT AP", or "amaravathi"
+- Some forms may use different naming conventions

+**Form fields not being detected:**
+- Refresh the page and try again
+- Check if the form loads dynamically (wait a few seconds)
+- Some forms may use non-standard field naming

+### General Issues

+**Extension not working:**
+1. Ensure the extension is enabled in `chrome://extensions/`
+2. Refresh the page after enabling the extension
+3. Check if the website is in your blacklist

+**Data not saving:**
+1. Check if you have sufficient storage space
+2. Ensure you clicked "Save Settings" after making changes
+3. Try disabling and re-enabling the extension

+**Keyboard shortcut not working:**
+1. Verify `Alt+Shift+F` is not conflicting with other shortcuts
+2. Try clicking the "Autofill Now" button instead
+3. Check if the page has focus (click on the page first)

+### Debug Mode

+Enable debug mode to see detailed logs:
+1. Open browser Developer Tools (F12)
+2. Go to Console tab
+3. Use the extension - you'll see detailed field detection logs

 ## 🐛 Bug Reports & Feature Requests